hapostgres/pg_auto_failover/docs/ref/pg_autoctl_show_standby_names.rst

 --json

-  Output a JSON formated data instead of a table formatted list.
+  Output a JSON formatted data instead of a table formatted list.

 Examples
 --------